FlavScents AInsights Entry for Styralyl Acetate (CAS: 93-92-5)

 1. Identity & Chemical Information

-Styralyl acetate, also known as phenylethyl acetate, is a synthetic aromatic compound commonly used in the flavor and fragrance industry.
-Its IUPAC name is 2-phenylethyl acetate.
-The CAS number for styralyl acetate is 93-92-5.
-It is identified by the FEMA number 2890.
-Other identifiers include the FL number 09.008 and CoE number 117.
-The molecular formula for styralyl acetate is C10H12O2, and it has a molecular weight of 164.20 g/mol.
-The compound features an ester functional group, which contributes to its characteristic fruity and floral odor profile.
-The presence of the phenyl group is significant for its odor intensity and diffusion properties.
+Styralyl acetate, also known as 2-phenylethyl acetate, is a single chemical compound with the IUPAC name 2-phenylethyl acetate.
+It is registered under the CAS number 93-92-5.
+The FEMA number for styralyl acetate is 2893.
+Other identifiers include its FL number, which is 09.012, and it is recognized by various regulatory bodies for its use in flavor and fragrance applications.
+The molecular formula of styralyl acetate is C10H12O2, and it has a molecular weight of 164.20 g/mol.
+This compound features an ester functional group, which is significant for its odor profile, contributing to its sweet, floral, and fruity characteristics.

 Citation hooks: FlavScents; PubChem; FEMA